software-assignments-spring2021/fall-2019-groceries/CONTRIBUTING.md

     1. Create new branch for each issue/feature to be worked on using the example linked herein.
     2. Checkout branch locally to ensure changes made to that branch.
     3. Add, commit, push changes to feature branch.
+    4. Issue a pull request to have your changes queued for merge into the trunk.

 ## Our Team Expectations & Norms